huaweicloud/spring-cloud-huawei-samples/README.md

 And edit `bootstrap.yml` for each microserivce, configure the correct CSE services, like config center and service center.

-Samples using CSE 2.0 in default，the config service is kie.
+Samples using CSE 2.0 in default，the config service is kie

 ```
 spring: